mikechu-optimizely/optimizely-agent-listener-python/README.md

 - Runs the Optimizely Agent container in detached mode
 - Maps the necessary ports (8080, 8085, 8088) to your local machine
 - Configures the agent to accept requests from localhost
-- Enables the notification stream (required for the notification listener)
+- Enables the notification stream (required for the listener)
 - Automatically removes the container when it stops
 - Remove the `-d` flag to run the container in the foreground (for debugging)